Obtain valuable insight into your strengths and exploitable weaknesses with a Red Teaming Services.

-Red Team consulting exercises simulate an actual, relevant threat to your organization.
+Red Team services simulate an actual, relevant threat to your organization.
 These exercises focus on objectives and stealth-oriented attacks, allowing for an open-ended approach tailored to your organization.
 A Red Team consulting engagement may test against not just the technical, but also the human and physical elements of your organization’s cybersecurity.

 We work with you to determine your goals, objectives and scope of the Red Team.
 What we determine, together, in this phase will influence the rest of the engagement.
 Based on our collaboration, we research which known threat actor is most likely to target your organization, and build the engagement to emulate their Tactics, Techniques and Procedures (TTPs).